bholben/Angular-SPA/README.md

 ####Installation

 1. Clone the repo.
-2. Run `npm install` to install the gulp development dependencies.
+2. Run `npm install` from the command line to install the gulp development dependencies.
-3. Run `bower install`  to install bower dependencies.
+3. Run `bower install` from the command line to install bower dependencies.

+####Post-Installation

+**Running Gulp**
-After installing, you can run `gulp` to build the destination directory.
-Running `gulp` without any arguments also turns on the file watcher and webserver.
+You can run `gulp` to build the destination directory.
+Executing `gulp` without any arguments also turns on the file watcher and webserver.
 The address is currently set to `http://localhost:8088/`.
 An external URL will also show up in your terminal window logs.

-###Gulp
+This is good for viewing the app on your mobile device (as long as you are on the same LAN).

+**Gulp Modules**
 The gulpfile has been split into individual modules and moved under a gulp directory.
 The main gulp file is located at 'gulp/index.js'.

-####Directory Structure
+**Development & Production Environments**

-To change from 'dev' environment to 'prod' environment, you can set the `env` variable in the 'paths.js' module.
+To change from 'dev' environment to 'prod' environment, you can set the `env` variable in the 'gulp/paths.js' file.
 Changing the environment will change the destination directory the next time you run `gulp`.

+* The 'dev' environment compiles to the 'build' directory.
+* The 'prod' environment compiles to the 'dist' directory.

+**Directory Structure**
-If you want a different directory structure, simply edit the file paths that are globbed in the 'paths.js' module.
+If you want a different directory structure, simply edit the file paths that are globbed in the 'gulp/paths.js' file.

-####Gulp-inject
+**Make it your Own**
+Don't forget to swap out the author and contact info to make it your own.
+You'll need to do this in 'src/index.jade', 'package.json', and 'bower.json'.

+**Gulp-inject**
 `gulp-inject` automatically converts this:

 index.jade